Melfos-md/titanic_kaggle_competition/doc/1.1/model_1.1.md

 ## What's new
 - Include Cabin, replacing NaN by 'Missing' str
-- Include Ticket as is
+- Include Ticket number length and prefix (separate features)*
+- Include title from Name feature
 - Accuracy threshold stick to 0.5; since for that problem we don't need to penalize 0 or 1.
+- Changed CategoryEncoding from multi-hot to one-hot

 ## Data preprocessing
 (preprocessing module)